mmtk/mmtk-core/docs/tutorial/Tutorial.md

 fatal runtime error: failed to initiate panic, error 5 Aborted (core dumped)
 ```
-4. If you haven't already, try building using Semispace.
-The DeCapo benchmark should now pass, as garbage will be collected, and the smaller benchmarks should run the same as they did while using NoGC.
+4. If you haven't already, try building using Semispace. lusearch should now pass, as garbage will be collected, and the smaller benchmarks should run the same as they did while using NoGC.

 ### Create MyGC